sustainabledevelopment-ghana/sdg-indicators/_pages/publications.md

 Ghana Statistical Service (GSS) is responsible for collecting and reporting data to track Ghana’s progress towards the Sustainable Development Goals (SDGs).
 GSS is also working with stakeholders and other producers of statistics to understand how new methods and innovations can be harnessed to fill SDG data gaps to ensure that we Leave No One Behind.

-If you have any feedback on our publications please contact us a sdg.secretariat@statsghana.gov.gh
+If you have any feedback on our publications please contact us at sdg.secretariat@statsghana.gov.gh

 ### All goals